Daytona

 • Built-in LSP support for multi-language analysis

-• RESTful API and CLI
+• REST API and CLI with PKCE authentication

-• Web terminal, SSH, VNC, and VPN access
+• Web terminal, SSH, VNC, VPN access

 About Daytona